alphacoderun/console-example/README.md

 # console-example

-This is an example console application
+This is an example console applcation with a user interface that uses the bubble tea package.